thiago95macedo/weth/addons/website_blog/README.md

 are configured by default to track all kinds of events related to shopping carts, call-to-actions, etc.

-As Odoo marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a 360° view of your business.
+As WETH marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a 360° view of your business.

 SEO Optimized Blog Posts
 ------------------------

 SEO tools are ready to use, with no configuration required.
-Odoo suggests keywords for your titles according to Google's most searched terms, Google Analytics tracks interests of your visitors, sitemaps are created automatically for quick Google indexing, etc.
+WETH suggests keywords for your titles according to Google's most searched terms, Google Analytics tracks interests of your visitors, sitemaps are created automatically for quick Google indexing, etc.